The Traveler Who Keeps Coming Back to Mexico

 Travel has always been my escape from the rat race — and honestly, I enjoy the planning almost as much as being there.
 Researching destinations, mapping routes, finding that perfect colonial town or hidden cenote.
 Mexico grabbed me on my first visit and hasn't let go since.

-Since then I've made 15+ trips across the country — Mexico City, Oaxaca, the Yucatan, Puerto Vallarta, Mazatlan, and the colonial highlands.
 The ADO bus network is my favorite way to travel: cheap, air-conditioned, and you arrive in the heart of the next city.
+Mexico grabbed me on that first trip and has never let go.

 Why You Can Trust Scott's Advice